GLOBE Online Panel: What is Global Governance in the Time of COVID-19?

 The world has been hit by the most serious public health crisis of the last 100 years: the COVID-19 pandemic, which has left many nations and economies on hold.
 The disruptive outbreak of COVID-19 and the ensuing global crisis continue to send shockwaves across the planet.
 COVID-19 reminds us of the dangers posed by global systemic risks to the protection and safeguarding of human life in our ever more global civilisation.
 It also exposes a basic contradiction between an enormously complex planetary ecosystem and our still dominant form of political organisation: a fragmented system of sovereign states.

-In this online panel, four global governance (GG) experts from Asia, Latin America and Europe will discuss how GG has dealt with the pandemic and the expected successes and failures as a result.
-The panel will discuss how the pandemic has shaped the current dynamics of GG and to what extent it will contribute in transforming global decision-making structures in different GG institutions, such as the World Trade Organisation (WTO) or World Health Organisation (WHO).
+In this online panel, four global governance (GG) experts from Asia, Latin America and Europe discussed how GG has dealt with the pandemic and the expected successes and failures as a result.
+The panel also discussed how the pandemic has shaped the current dynamics of GG and to what extent this contributes to transforming global decision-making structures in different GG institutions, such as the World Trade Organisation (WTO) or World Health Organisation (WHO).

 Chaired by Jacint Jordana, Director of the Institut Barcelona d'Estudis Internacionals (IBEI), the scholars highlighted several pertinent issues in their interventions.
 You will find the full recording of the session below.

 Tom Pegram, Deputy Director of the UCL Global Governance Institute, reminded the audience that COVID-19 was not a Black Swan event, given previous pandemics.
 Yet, there is considerable variation in how different countries managed the impact, which does not seem to reflect the level of preparedness, but rather the success or failure in implementing preventive measures.
 At the global level, COVID-19 exposed severe weaknesses in the design of WHO, its limited competences and resources.